Dale Derby: Early life and career

-George Dale Derby was born on September 25, 1948 in Eldon, Missouri.
-He later graduated from Claremore High School in Claremore, Oklahoma in 1966.
+Derby was born on September 25, 1948, in Eldon, Missouri.
+He later graduated from Claremore High School in Claremore, Oklahoma, in 1966.
 He went on to receive a Bachelor of Science in Biology from the University of Tulsa in 1971 and a Doctor of Osteopathic Medicine from the Kansas City University of Osteopathic Medicine in 1975.

 After finishing his degree, he worked in St. Louis at the Normandy Osteopathic Hospital until 1976.
 After leaving St. Louis, he joined the United States Navy as a lieutenant colonel.
 He served for three years and spent time in Guam.
-After leaving the Navy in 1979, Derby spent sixteen years in private practice as a primary care physician in Farmington, Missouri before moving to Fresno, California to serve as chief of an anesthesiology department.
+After leaving the Navy in 1979, Derby spent sixteen years in private practice as a primary care physician in Farmington, Missouri, before moving to Fresno, California, to serve as chief of an anesthesiology department.
 In 2004 Derby moved to Owasso, Oklahoma.

 Derby started working for Bailey Medical Center in Owasso in 2006.